tildeleb/cuckoo/README.md

 4. No GC pauses.
 As of Go 1.4 Go's maps can be subject to significant GC pauses as the overflow pointers are scanned.
 The CHT has no overflow pointers and no pointers at all, unless you add them to the value you store.
 This may change in Go 1.5.

 5. Knobs and Dials.
-This CHT has a number of knobs you can tweak to get the effect you want
+This CHT has a number of knobs you can tweak to get the results you want

 Load factors as high as .999 are achievable with the caveats that the amount of work per insertion increases as the hash table fills up (load factor increases) and the amount of work per delete increases with the number of hash tables and slots.
 The amount of work on Insert can be ameliorated by decreasing the load factor, increasing the number of hash tables, the number of slots per bucket, or both.